12 Tokyo Cherry Blossom Spots in 2026 – Don’t Skip These!

 2. Chidorigafuchi Moat

-Try to visit early if you can.
+For this site, try to visit earlier in the day if you can.

 Still, walking under the blooming cherry blossom trees was a special experience.